Types Of Branding Strategies: Key Highlights

 Beyond starting Tesla, the next generation of cars, Musk’s unique and often controversial outlook has led to a cult-like following while also provoking heavily debated opinions that are never far from the limelight.

-Elon Musk is known for his insatiable work ethic (often working more than 100 hours a week), along with his perseverance and his commitment to his vision, despite facing repeated failures.
+He’s known for his insatiable work ethic (often working more than 100 hours a week), along with his perseverance and his commitment to his vision, despite facing repeated failures.

-Plus, he’s active on social media (particularly the platform he owns) and consistently engages his followers – so you bet he’s someone you can relate to.
+Plus, he’s active on social media (particularly the platform he owns) and consistently engages his followers, so you bet he’s someone you can relate to.

 Former school teacher turned entrepreneur, Melyssa Griffin, is another example of personal branding.